xsystems/xsystems-letsencrypt-dns-cloudflare/README.md

 Run [build.sh](build.sh) to build an image of the current codebase state with tag `latest`.

+## Extend the Image

+When extending the image and wanting to add `deploy`, `post`, or `pre` renewal hooks as explained [here][letsencrypt-renewal-hooks], then `COPY` them to the `/renewal-hooks` directory and NOT the `/etc/letsencrypt/renewal-hooks` directory.
+The directory `/etc/letsencrypt` is marked as `VOLUME` in the base image.
+Meaning that at run-time a volume will be mounted at that path and (except for the first) mask all changes made to files copied to that path during build, e.g. renewal hooks.

 ## Release the Image

 1. Make sure you are allowed to push to the `xsystems` repository on Docker Hub e.g. by doing: `docker login`